wvwwvwwv/scalable-concurrent-containers/README.md

 ### Examples

-Key-value pairs can be inserted, read, and removed.
+Key-value pairs can be inserted, read, and removed, and the `read` method is lock-free.

 ```rust
 use scc::TreeIndex;